Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Experimental setup and results

 \paragraph{MADDPG (PS/NPS)} \begin{itemize} \item \textbf{Actor and critic networks}: 3-layer MLPs with layer sizes \([64, 64, \text{output\_dim}]\) (where \(\text{output\_dim}\) is determined by the action or Q-value dimension); \item \textbf{Activation function}: ReLU; \item \textbf{Optimizer}: Adam; \item \textbf{Learning rate}: $1\times10^{-5}$ for both actor and critic; \item \textbf{Batch size}: 128; \item \textbf{Target smoothing coefficient}: 0.01 (Polyak averaging); \item \textbf{Parameter sharing}: In PS, all agents share a single actor and critic network, with agent IDs encoded as part of the input; in NPS, each agent trains its own independent actor and critic networks. \item \textbf{Exploration noise}: Gaussian noise with standard deviation 0.2, clipped to the action bounds; \item \textbf{Replay buffer size}: $1\times10^6$ transitions per agent. \end{itemize}

-\paragraph{Batch Size Selection.} The batch size settings for MADDPG and SAC differ significantly because the agents in MARL algorithms often share the data in replay buffer they collected based on each one's experiences.
-But in SAC, there is only one agent and one buffer.
-Every experience is stored in this single buffer, and the batch size is determined by the total number of experiences available.
-To maintain the same number of available transition tuple for every single agent, which prevents any single agent from being overwhelmed by the experiences of others, the batch size is significantly varying from the single agent RL and the MARL algorithms.
+\paragraph{Batch Size Selection.} The batch size settings for MADDPG and single-agent RL differ significantly because the agents in MARL algorithms often share the data in replay buffer they collected from their individual experiences.
+Conversely in single-agent RL, there is only one agent and one buffer.
+Every experience is stored in this single buffer, and the batch size is scaled according to the total number of experiences available.
+To maintain the same number of available transition tuples for every single-agent, which prevents any single-agent from being overwhelmed by the experiences of others, the batch size varies substantially between the single-agent RL and the MARL algorithms.

-In contrast, SAC employs a shared replay buffer across all buses, which allows it to sample from a larger and more diverse dataset.
-This design enables SAC to leverage experiences from other buses in the same fleet, improving generalization and stability.
-However, the most relevant data for SAC still comes from experiences associated with the same bus ID and station ID as the current decision point.
-Given that the fleet size is approximately 20 (varying slightly with traffic conditions), dividing the SAC batch size by the fleet size provides an effective per-bus batch size comparable to MADDPG's setting.
-For example, with a SAC batch size of 2048, the effective per-bus batch size is approximately \( \frac{2048}{20} \approx 128 \), aligning with MADDPG's batch size.
+In contrast, single-agent RL employs a shared replay buffer across all buses, which allows it to sample from a larger and more diverse dataset.
+This design enables single-agent RL to leverage experiences from other buses in the same fleet, improving generalization and stability.
+However, the most relevant data for single-agent RL still comes from experiences associated with the same bus ID and station ID as the current decision point.
+Given that the fleet size is approximately 20 (varying slightly with traffic conditions), dividing the single-agent RL batch size by the fleet size provides an effective state-action batch size comparable to MADDPG's setting.
+For example, with a single-agent RL batch size of 2048, the effective per-bus batch size is approximately \( \frac{2048}{20} \approx 128 \), aligning with MADDPG's batch size.

-This approach balances the benefits of global experience sharing with the need for local relevance, ensuring that SAC maintains both robustness and specificity in its policy updates.
+This approach balances the benefits of global experience sharing with the need for local relevance, ensuring that single-agent RL maintains both robustness and specificity in its policy updates.

-\subsection{Performance Comparison}
+\subsection{Performance comparison}